sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Match Strftimeformat
 +++++++
-Below is a sample workflow which contains **ExpectColumnValuesToMatchStrftimeFormat processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToMatchStrftimeFormat processor** in Sparkflows.
 It demonstrates the usage of the ExpectColumnValuesToMatchStrftimeFormat node to validate the data on the basis that the selected column(s) values match a specified strftime format.

 It does the following processing of data: